Celebrating excellence in student voice practice across Australasia

 • Applications Open: 7 April

-Applications Close: 1 July
+Applications Close: 20 July (extended date)

 • Winners Announced: